Ćaciland Protest Camp: History

 On November 1, 2024, at 11:52 a.m., the concrete canopy of the Novi Sad Railway Station collapsed, killing 16 people, including several children, one of whom was only 6 years old.
 The event became a direct trigger for the outbreak of massive demonstrations in the country, led by university students across Serbia, blocking faculties and boycotting classes and exams.
 High school students soon joined the blockades.

-Ahead of a major protest in Belgrade on March 15, 2025, the ruling Serbian Progressive Party is believed to have organized several people who would pose as students opposing the blockades (some of whom were not even students, but people in their late ages) and, led by a student from the Faculty of Medicine, Miloš Pavlović, occupied Pioneers Park, a monument under state protection.
+Ahead of a major protest in Belgrade on March 15, 2025, the ruling Serbian Progressive Party organized several people who would pose as students opposing the blockades (some of whom were not even students, but people in their late ages) and, led by a student from the Faculty of Medicine, Miloš Pavlović, occupied Pioneers Park, a monument under state protection.